Ezekiel Chapter 10 Summary

 1. The "man clothed in linen (ESV)" appears to have a different role in chapter 10 than he did in chapter 9.
 What is the difference?
 Do we learn anything about angels from this change of role?
 If so, what?
 Who is in control of the responsibilities of the angels?
 What can we learn about how we should relate to God from the angels?

 3. What is the purpose of the burning coals in 10:2?
 How do you know?
-What are some widespread sins in the church today that we need purification from?
+What are some widespread sins in the church today from which we need purification?

 5. As we continue to see the expression "the glory of the Lord (ESV)," what do we learn about it here in chapter 10?
 What other Old Testament and New Testament passages help us understand what it means?